 But, in the words of the great Polar explorer, Shackleton, ‘through endurance we conquer’, and after 6 punishing days the somewhat battered and bruised team emerged out of the mouth of the glacier and onto the Ross Ice Shelf.
 Here we had to select and mark a suitable runway to get the ski plane in for our pick up.
 Finally, after 68 days out on the ice we spotted the small black dot in the sky that signalled our taxi ride home.
 It had been epic!

 The expedition was a resounding success and we were the first British team to traverse the continent and the first ever to complete our specific route.
 The expedition generated a huge amount of positive publicity for the British Army across a range of media channels including appearances on Sky News, BBC’s The One Show and BFBS/Forces TV channels and feature stories in national and regional press.
 It also served as a fitting tribute to the late Lt Col Henry Worsley MBE.
 To date we have raised over £50k for the Army’s national charity, ABF The Soldiers’ Charity.

-Lou Rudd MBE
+Captain Louis Rudd MBE